 While the pool practice gives students and paddling participants a basic feel for kayaking, space is inherently limited.
 It’s the Morro Bay outing that provides the optimal kayaking experience.
 The group met at 9:00 a.m., timed to coincide with ideal tide and wind conditions, and were on the bay by 9:30 a.m.
 With Dana in front and his student instructor in the back of a tandem kayak, the two set out among a group of roughly 16 kayakers.
 Other than an occasional verbal directive from his student co-paddler (e.g., paddle right to avoid the anchored boat on the left), Dana was left to explore the open waters.

 The group stayed in the vicinity of the shoreline throughout the trip and stopped periodically to learn about the local wildlife, including cormorants, blue herons, the Morro Bay Sand Spit, and the former oyster harvesting industry in the area.
 On the way back, instructor Tom Reilly challenged the kayakers to navigate around the pylons, shown above.
 (Dana is in the front seat of the middle green kayak, wearing red.)

 Like pretty much every one of the paddlers involved in the February outing, Dana says it was a terrific experience and he’s grateful for the opportunity to participate.

-This is the first in a series of three blogs about the Cal Poly Adapted Paddle program, featuring an overview of how the program is administered, a blind paddler's perspective, and an interview with one of the student participants.
+This is one of two blogs about the Cal Poly Adapted Paddle program.
+You can read our interview with one of the student participants here.